chrisjbillington/hg-export-tool/README.md

 6. Run `hg-fast-export.sh -r <hg_repo_path> [args ...]`, passing all the additional
    arguments that were passed  to `exporter.py`
 7. run `git checkout master` to put the git repository into a clean state
+8. If `--hg-hashes` was given, update the git notes to contain the hashes of the original mercurial anonymous/bookmarked heads before any  were amended.

 Example